-Stories From World War Two - Part One.
+Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 A series of wartime adventures, or misadventures, from World War Two, involving my dad, Thomas (Tom) Barbour McNeish.